Website Goal Conversions are supremely important if you are concerned with measuring the ROI of your website.

-- You have Google Analytics set up on your website
+- Have Analytics set up on your website

-- You know what you want to achieve on your site
+- Know what you want to achieve on your site

-- You have clear actions on your site that you’d like to measure
+- Have clear actions on your site that you’d like to measure

-- You know what these conversions mean to your business in terms of value
+- Know what these conversions mean to your business in terms of value

 Where Google Analytics is concerned a ‘goal’ is a measured action on your site where a user interacts with your content.
-This can include a button click, resource download, item purchased, form completion, newsletter sign up etc. Once your visitor completes an action, this is recognised by Google Analytics and recorded within your data as a goal conversion.“Goals measure how well your site or app fulfills your target objectives.
-A goal represents a completed activity, called a conversion, that contributes to the success of your business.”
-GOOGLE Click To Tweet
+This can include a button click, resource download, item purchased, form completion, newsletter sign up etc. Once your visitor completes an action, this is recognised by your analytics and recorded within your data as a goal conversion.

 Goal Conversions.
 Why?